repoze/repoze.who/README.txt

 Classifiers

-  repoze.pam "classifies" the request on middleware ingress.
+  repoze.who "classifies" the request on middleware ingress.
 Request classification happens before identification and authentication.
-A request from a browser might be classified a different way that a request from an XML-RPC client.  repoze.pam uses request classifiers to decide which other components to consult during subsequent identification, authentication, and challenge steps.
+A request from a browser might be classified a different way that a request from an XML-RPC client.  repoze.who uses request classifiers to decide which other components to consult during subsequent identification, authentication, and challenge steps.
 Plugins are free to advertise themselves as willing to participate in identification and authorization for a request based on this classification.

-  The classification system is pluggable.  repoze.pam provides a default classifier that you may use.
-You may extend the classification system by making repoze.pam aware of a different classifier implementation.
+  The classification system is pluggable.  repoze.who provides a default classifier that you may use.
+You may extend the classification system by making repoze.who aware of a different classifier implementation.

 Plugins

-  repoze.pam is designed around the concept of plugins.
+  repoze.who is designed around the concept of plugins.
 Plugins are instances that are willing to perform one or more identification- and/or authentication-related duties.
 When you register a plugin, you register a plugin factory, which is a callable that accepts configuration parameters.
 The callable must return an instance of a plugin when called.
-Each plugin can be configured arbitrarily using values in a repoze.pam-specific configuration file.
+Each plugin can be configured arbitrarily using values in a repoze.who-specific configuration file.

-  repoze.pam consults the set of configured plugins when it intercepts a WSGI request, and gives some subset of them a chance to influence what is added to the WSGI environment.
+  repoze.who consults the set of configured plugins when it intercepts a WSGI request, and gives some subset of them a chance to influence what is added to the WSGI environment.

 Request (Ingress) Stages

-  repoze.pam performs the following operations in the following order during middleware ingress:
+  repoze.who performs the following operations in the following order during middleware ingress:

   1. Request Classification